 Reflect on positive past experiences where you well-demonstrated your gift of helping.
 See the smiles and gratitude in others and remember your own feelings of gratification.

 Save any memories of gratitude you may receive such as cards, gifts, or smiling photos, and review them as part of your self-care regimen.
 Congratulate yourself for all the help you have extended to others.

-Affirm to yourself how you have grown to be an excellent helper and all the ways that you help others.
+Affirm to yourself how you have grown to be an excellent helper and all the ways that you have helped others.
 You are not the same person you were when you helped for the first time.
 Your helping gifts are likely overflowing when you truly reflect on all of them.

 Have close friends and confidants to confide in when you feel unsure and let others remind you of your beautiful spirit.
 Don’t worry.
 They won’t think you are being prideful.
 The best partners know when you need a boost and will be more than happy to remind you how truly wonderful you are.
 And you deserve to hear it, especially when you need it.